deejoseph281/Kickstarter-Analysis/Written Report_Challenge 1.md

 Campaigns are more likely to fail than succeed when the goal is above $45,000.

 - What are some limitations of this dataset?
---There is no variance field for goal value vs pledged value.
+There is no variance field for goal value vs pledged value.
---There is no number of days live for each campaign.
+There is no number of days live for each campaign.
---There is no sub-category subset of type of plays.
+There is no sub-category subset of type of plays.
 - What are some other possible tables and/or graphs that we could create?
 Outcomes Based on Days Live
 Percentage of Pledged vs Goal Values for Failed Campaigns